INSPECTION SERVICES PROVIDED TO COUNTIES, CITIES, AND OTHER STATE AGENCIES

 C. Source Inspection

 1. The DME and the Construction and Materials Bureau will assist the local agency with the source inspection listed in IM 204 as well as aggregate sources.
 When required or requested the Construction and Materials Bureau will arrange for inspection of materials furnished from outside the State of Iowa in areas where normal routine inspection service is available either by Iowa DOT personnel, other agencies, or consulting firms.
-For Category 2, 3 and 4 projects, source inspection will include inspection for precast and prestressed concrete bridge units (Specification Section 2407 items) on FM and Federal-aid Swap projects, unless specifically requested by the local agency to be excluded from inspection.
+For Category 2, 3 and 4 projects, source inspection will include inspection for precast and prestressed concrete bridge units (Specification Section 2407 items) unless specifically requested by the local agency to be excluded from inspection.

 3. For Category 2 Projects, the DME, when requested, will perform the source inspection tasks in IM 204.